-A few years ago not many expats talked about organic food in Shanghai.
+A few years ago not many expats were interested in organic food in Shanghai.

-With the large number of food safety scandals in China, however, not only expats, but more and more local Chinese people have become interested in organic food.
+With the large number of food safety scandals in China, however, not only expats, but more and more local Chinese are choosing organic food in China.

 In May of each year Biofach, the world's leading organizer of organic food and agriculture trade fairs, hosts an organics exhibition in Shanghai.